gitHu6-newb/FoldingAtAltitude/README.md

      - The next page you can set the alert thresholds, as many as you want, i.e. at 25%, 50%, 75%, 90%, 95%...
 (These can be delayed almost a day too, so give yourself leeway)
      - Enter the email at which you wish to receive these alerts.

 _Important Note_: Azure Billing goes by [UTC](https://time.is/UTC), so if your credits are set to expire on the 30th and i.e. you're USA West coast (UTC-7) anything you use past 5pm on the 29th will be invoiced after your credits have expired.
+(4pm if Daylight saving is over)

 If you decide to make a 2nd VM, you can repeat steps (14) - (24) with something like this for step (14)
 ```